Plastering the Bruises (Mark 1:29-39)

 Leviticus 26:16 I also will do this unto you; I will even appoint over you terror, consumption, and the burning ague, that shall consume the eyes, and cause sorrow of heart […]

-These were literal curses which would be scourged upon the individuals among the children of Israel as a punishment for their sins and also for the sins of the nation.
-But in the prophets, sicknesses and ailments were often used as metaphors to describe the wounded and forlorn state of the people when they were disobedient and astray from God.
-An example of this is in the opening chapter of Isaiah:
+These were literal curses scourged upon individuals among the children of Israel as punishment for their sins and the sins of the nation.
+However, in the prophets, sicknesses and ailments were often used as metaphors to describe the chastised and forlorn state of the people when they were disobedient and astray from God.
+An example of this appears in the opening chapter of Isaiah:

 Isaiah 1:5-6 Why should ye be stricken any more? ye will revolt more and more: the whole head is sick, and the whole heart faint.
 From the sole of the foot even unto the head there is no soundness in it; but wounds, and bruises, and putrifying sores: they have not been closed, neither bound up, neither mollified with ointment.

-It is evident then that the children of Israel were being stricken as punishment for their sin, as according to the curses of disobedience, and as a result of their wrongdoing they were sick from the head (the leaders of the nation) to the feet (the lowest of the nation).
-Paul of Tarsus later used this same metaphor of the body of the nation of Israel in his epistles, most notably at 1 Corinthians 12:12-27.
+The children of Israel were stricken as punishment for their sin, in accordance with the curses of disobedience, whether with plagues or military invasion or otherwise.
+These wounds of their chastisement were depicted as a sickness from the head (the leaders) to the feet (the lowest of the nation).
+Paul of Tarsus later utilized this same metaphor regarding the body of Israel in his epistles, most notably in 1 Corinthians 12:12-27.

-Because sickness is a metaphor for the children of Israel in a state of sin, David wrote in the Psalms:
+Because sickness is a twofold metaphor for the children of Israel and their state of sin, David wrote in the Psalms:

 Psalm 38:1-8 A Psalm of David, to bring to remembrance.
 O LORD, rebuke me not in thy wrath: neither chasten me in thy hot displeasure.
 For thine arrows stick fast in me, and thy hand presseth me sore.
 There is no soundness in my flesh because of thine anger; neither is there any rest in my bones because of my sin.
 For mine iniquities are gone over mine head: as an heavy burden they are too heavy for me.
 My wounds stink and are corrupt because of my foolishness.
 I am troubled; I am bowed down greatly; I go mourning all the day long.
 For my loins are filled with a loathsome disease: and there is no soundness in my flesh.
 I am feeble and sore broken: I have roared by reason of the disquietness of my heart.

-Let us observe these symbols in this account of Mark: the mother (Israel) in the house (the house of Israel) is sick with a fever, one of the curses of disobedience (not that she herself was disobedient, but we can observe in her a type).
-Her healing then may be symbolic of the wider healing for the mother, the nation of the children of Israel, for as it is written in the prophets:
+Let us observe these symbols in this account of Mark: the mother (Israel) in the house (the house of Israel) is sick with a fever, one of the curses of disobedience.
+While she herself may not have been specifically disobedient, we can observe in her a type.
+Her healing, therefore, serves as a spiritual type for the wider healing of the mother, the nation of the children of Israel, for as it is written in the prophets:

 Jeremiah 30:12-13 For thus saith the LORD, Thy bruise is incurable, and thy wound is grievous.
 [Isaiah 1:6] There is none to plead thy cause, that thou mayest be bound up: thou hast no healing medicines. […] 17 For I will restore health unto thee, and I will heal thee of thy wounds, saith the LORD; because they called thee an Outcast, [the mother - see Isaiah 54:6 for example] saying, This is Zion [the mother - see Isaiah 1:26 of the LXX for example], whom no man seeketh after.

-We should also heed attention to how this healing of Peter's mother-in-law had taken place in Capernaum, the village of comfort:
+We should also note that this healing took place in Capernaum, the village of comfort:

 Isaiah 57:17-18 For the iniquity of his covetousness was I wroth, and smote him: I hid me, and was wroth, and he went on frowardly in the way of his heart.
 I have seen his ways, and will heal him: I will lead him also, and restore comforts unto him and to his mourners.

-We can therefore interpret the healing of Peter’s mother-in-law as a spiritual type for the healing of the wounds and ulcers of Israel’s wrongdoing, which were wiped away at the cross, when Christ released the wife of Israel from the penalties of the law and accomplished for them a lasting propitiation for their errors.
-As Daniel was told, the Messiah was to make “an end of sins” (Daniel 9:24), and Yahweh Himself said in several places that He would cleanse the children of Israel “from all their iniquity” (Jeremiah 33:8)
+We can therefore interpret the healing of Peter’s mother-in-law as a spiritual type for the healing of the wounds and ulcers of Israel’s wrongdoing.
+These were wiped away at the cross, when Christ released the wife of Israel from the penalties of the law and accomplished for them a lasting propitiation for their errors.
+As Daniel was told, the Messiah was to make “an end of sins” (Daniel 9:24), and Yahweh Himself said in several places that He would cleanse the children of Israel “from all their iniquity” (Jeremiah 33:8).

-Therefore David prophetically wrote in the 103rd Psalm: “Bless the LORD, O my soul, and forget not all his benefits: Who forgiveth all thine iniquities; who healeth all thy diseases” (Psalm 103:2-3) Notice how the diseases in that passage act as a Hebrew parallelism for the iniquities.
+Therefore David prophetically wrote in the 103rd Psalm: “Bless the LORD, O my soul, and forget not all his benefits: Who forgiveth all thine iniquities; who healeth all thy diseases” (Psalm 103:2-3) The diseases in that passage act as a Hebrew parallelism for the iniquities.

-David then wrote later in the Psalm, “As far as the east is from the west, so far hath he removed our transgressions from us” (Psalm 103:12).
-This would represent how Christ healed the entirety of the house of Israel, with each of its lost sheep being cleansed from east to west, and this is what the mother-in-law of Peter being sick in the house can be interpreted as representative of also.
-Indeed, by His stripes the children of Israel were healed, as it was prophesied of in Isaiah, and as Peter quoted in his first surviving epistle (Isaiah 53:5, 1 Peter 2:24).
+David continued later in that Psalm: “As far as the east is from the west, so far hath he removed our transgressions from us” (Psalm 103:12).
+This is prophetic of how Christ healed the entirety of the house of Israel, with each of its lost sheep being cleansed from east to west, just as the mother-in-law of Peter, sick in the house, is representative of this restoration of an entire people.
+Indeed, by His stripes the children of Israel were healed, as prophesied in Isaiah and quoted by Peter in his first surviving epistle (Isaiah 53:5, 1 Peter 2:24).

-We can observe how after being healed, the mother-in-law of Peter is raised, and then serves the house (if she was a regular or permanent resident of the house then perhaps she served Christ and His students often).
-The word for raised is ἐγείρω (#G1453) and literally means to be lifted up, but it is often implicitly used in reference to resurrection, such as at Matthew 28:7, Mark 14:28, 16:6, Luke 24:6, 24:39, John 21:14, and other places.
-The mother-in-law of Peter was not dead, but in the use of the word ἐγείρω we can witness another type.
+We can observe that after being healed, the mother-in-law of Peter is raised, and then serves the house.
+(If she was a permanent resident, perhaps she served Christ and His students often).
+The word for "raised" is egeirō (#G1453), which literally means to be lifted up, but is often implicitly used in reference to resurrection, such as at Matthew 28:7, Mark 14:28, Luke 24:6, and John 21:14.
+She was certainly not dead, but in the use of the word egeirō we witness another type.

-Grasping Peter’s mother-in-law’s hand is also significant, because we know that Yahshua was able to heal the officer’s son from a fever with a word (John 4:50).
-Taking her hand was not necessary, because Yahshua does not need to perform any action to heal.
+Grasping Peter’s mother-in-law’s hand is also significant.
+We know that Yahshua was able to heal the officer’s son from a fever with a word (John 4:50), and so of course taking her hand was not necessary, because Yahshua does not need to perform any action to heal.
 Why did it happen then and what does it represent?

-In the most pragmatic sense, the grasping of the woman’s hand may represent affection and familiarity between the two, though the Prince also grasped the hand of Jahirus’ twelve year old daughter, whom He ostensibly did not know (but she was a child and perhaps He was intentionally being tender).
+In the most pragmatic sense, grasping the woman’s hand represents affection and familiarity, though the Prince also grasped the hand of Jairus’ twelve-year-old daughter, whom He ostensibly did not know (perhaps intentionally being tender toward a child).

-But again, perhaps the actions are also symbolic of something greater, because the only two instances of Christ grasping the hand of another and then healing or raising them both involve females (Mark 1:31, Mark 5:41).
+But again, perhaps the actions are symbolic of something greater.
+The only two instances of Christ grasping the hand of another and then healing or raising them both involve females (Mark 1:31, Mark 5:41).
 It is Yahshua Christ who raises the woman of Israel up with His dead body (Isaiah 26:19).
 It is His “hand” which does it.
-As He said to Martha, "I am the Resurrection and the Life” (John 11:25), and then also to the Judaeans, “The hour comes in which all those in the tombs shall hear His voice, and they shall go forth: those having done good things to a resurrection of life, but those having practiced wicked things to a resurrection of judgment."
-(John 5:28-29)
+As He said to Martha, "I am the Resurrection and the Life” (John 11:25), and to the Judaeans: “The hour comes in which all those in the tombs shall hear His voice, and they shall go forth: those having done good things to a resurrection of life, but those having practiced wicked things to a resurrection of judgment” (John 5:28-29).

-Indeed, Yahshua is Yahweh in the flesh, and He grasped the hand of the mother-in-law of Peter and helped her, just as it was promised to the nation of Israel, who is our mother:
+Indeed, Yahshua is Yahweh in the flesh, and He grasped the hand of the mother-in-law of Peter and helped her, just as it was promised to the nation of Israel, our mother:

 Isaiah 41:13-14 For I the LORD thy God will hold thy right hand, saying unto thee, Fear not; I will help thee.
 Fear not, thou worm Jacob, and ye men of Israel; I will help thee, saith the LORD, and thy redeemer, the Holy One of Israel.

-Indeed that prophecy of Isaiah has a much wider and ultimate fulfillment in the Wedding Supper of the Lamb, which is the future war against God’s enemies after the Second Coming, but a near vision still applies, for Yahshua redeemed Israel from the wounds of their iniquities as much as He will in the future redeem them from their enemies.
+That prophecy of Isaiah has a much wider and ultimate fulfillment in the Wedding Supper of the Lamb, which is the future war against God’s enemies after the Second Coming.
+Yet, a near vision still applies, for Yahshua redeemed Israel from the wounds of their iniquities as much as He will in the future redeem them from their enemies.

-Finally, after being raised by Christ (most literally, again, she was not dead) the mother-in-law of Peter serves those in the house.
-In Matthew we read that she also served Yahshua Himself, where the apostle wrote that “she arose and served Him.”
-(Matthew 8:15) Of course, whenever we serve our brethren, we also serve Christ in doing so, and so perhaps the difference in focus between Matthew and Mark is an elucidating reminder of that fact!
+Finally, after being raised by Christ (again, literally she was not dead), the mother-in-law of Peter serves those in the house.
+In Matthew, we read that “she arose and served Him” (Matthew 8:15).
+Of course, whenever we serve our brethren, we serve Christ, perhaps the difference in focus between Matthew and Mark is an elucidating reminder of that fact!
 As Christ says to the sheep nations, "Truly I say to you, for whomever of the least of My brethren have you done one of these things, you have done them for Me!"
-(Matthew 25:40)
+(Matthew 25:40).

-Arising and serving the house…indeed, the Kingdom of Yahweh is not a place, but the obedient state of the house of the children of Israel, and therefore the Kingdom is manifest when the children of Israel serve the house of Israel by serving one another, and ultimately in doing so they serve God.
+Arising and serving the house… indeed, the Kingdom of Yahweh is not a place, but the obedient state of the house of Israel.
+Therefore, the Kingdom is manifest when the children of Israel serve the house by serving one another, ultimately serving God.

 Romans 14:18-19 He who in this is serving the Anointed is acceptable to Yahweh, and esteemed by men.
 So then, we should pursue those things of peace, and those things for the building of one another.

 We should always seek to put ourselves last for the sake of our brethren.
-Christ even illustrated the idea of His people serving Him with a parable of servants preparing a dinner for their Master after having already worked in the field, rhetorically explaining how those who do not seek out more in unfeigned love are as much as useless, similar to the wicked and timid slave who buried his talent:
+Christ illustrated the idea of His people serving Him with a parable of servants preparing a dinner for their Master after working in the field.
+He rhetorically explained how those who do not seek out more in unfeigned love are essentially useless, similar to the wicked and timid slave who buried his talent:

 Luke 17:7-10 "Who from among you having a servant plowing or tending sheep who coming in from the field, says to him 'Immediately, coming forth you recline!'
 Rather would you not say to him 'Prepare something that I may have dinner, and girding yourself serve me while I eat and I drink, and after these things you shall eat and drink'?
 Does he not have thanks for the servant that he do the things appointed?
 Thusly also you, when you have done all the things appointed to you, say that 'We are useless servants, who were obliged to do what we have done'?"

-The children of Israel in the future will serve Christ in a most direct sense in the Resurrection, for we read in the Revelation:
+The children of Israel will serve Christ in a most direct sense in the Resurrection, for we read in the Revelation:

 Revelation 22:3 And there shall no longer be any curse [curses of disobedience - such as fever].
 And the throne of Yahweh and of the Lamb shall be in her, and His servants [Isaiah 44:1-2, Isaiah 45:4, et al] shall serve Him and shall see His face, and His Name is upon their foreheads.

-Of course, Yahweh humbly coming to earth as an element of His own creation as the Son of Man, “taking a bondman’s form” (Philippians 2:7), the miracles simultaneously testify that He is approved by the Almighty God, and Christ in His perfection repeated that fact as an example to men.
+Yahweh humbly came to earth as an element of His own creation as the Son of Man, “taking a bondman’s form” (Philippians 2:7).
+The miracles simultaneously testify that He is approved by the Almighty God, and Christ in His perfection repeated that fact as an example to men.

-In Acts we read that Paul of Tarsus was shipwrecked on Malta while on route to Rome, and there through Christ he was able to heal the father of Poplios from a fever (Acts 28:8).
-Indeed, Paul was approved of by Yahweh (1 Thessalonians 2:4), and such approval was accompanied with signs and works and wonders of power (Hebrews 2:4 - see Acts 19:11, 2 Corinthians 12:12, et al), because as Christ said in reference to the early rain of the Holy Spirit: “he believing in Me the works which I do he also shall do” (John 14:12) We are currently in a drought, but a latter rain is promised for the children of Israel, and like the early rain, we should expect that it will pour upon those who separate themselves from wrongdoing (Acts 5:32).
+As we just noted, we read in Acts that Paul of Tarsus was shipwrecked on Malta and through prayer was able to heal the father of Publius from a fever (Acts 28:8).
+Paul was approved of by Yahweh (1 Thessalonians 2:4), and such approval was accompanied with signs and wonders of power (Hebrews 2:4, Acts 19:11).
+As Christ said in reference to the early rain of the Holy Spirit: “he believing in Me the works which I do he also shall do” (John 14:12).
+We are currently in a drought, but a latter rain is promised for the children of Israel, and like the early rain, we should expect that it will pour upon those who separate themselves from wrongdoing (Acts 5:32).

 Just as the mother-in-law rose and served the house, so does the Prince Himself proceed to mercifully serve the lost sheep of the house of Israel: